OctopusDeploy/blog/blog/2020-07/aws-fsx-ha/index.md

 If your Octopus Server is not a brand new instance, you will need to copy the contents from the artifacts, tasklogs, and packages folders to the new locations for them to show up in Octopus.
 :::

-With your Octopus Server now using the share locations, you're in a good position to add new nodes to configure HA!
+With your Octopus Server now using the share locations, you’re in a good position to add new nodes to configure HA!

 ## Conclusion
-In this post I showed you how to create and configure AWS FSx and connect it with Octopus Deploy.
+In this post, I showed you how to create and configure AWS FSx and connect it with Octopus Deploy.
 Happy Deployments!